About Green purchasing

-Green purchasing will reduce CO2 emissions and increase the focus on and demand for more sustainable goods and services, thereby promoting green competitiveness for Norwegian businesses.
-Thus, improved purchasing practices may be of great significance to emissions both nationally and internationally.
+Green purchasing reduces CO₂ emissions while increasing the focus on, and demand for, sustainable goods and services.
+In doing so, it strengthens the green competitiveness of Norwegian businesses.
+Improved purchasing practices can therefore have a significant impact on emissions both nationally and internationally.

 In Norway, close to NOK 600 billion is spent annually on public procurements alone, in addition to significant purchases by the business community.
 These purchases can stimulate the development of green, forward-looking solutions.